To order and obtain the IBM PCIe Cryptographic Coprocessor and its IBM software, follow these steps:

 - If you wish to order the PCIe Cryptographic Coprocessor, it must be for use with an approved IBM System x™ server.
 It is ordered as a machine type-model (4765-001).
 See the IBM ServerProven list for approved System x servers.
 To download the software, you must have the IBM customer number used to order the coprocessor along with the IBM tracking serial number located on the coprocessor.

-The purchase of an IBM 4765 includes CCA software and firmware that can be installed on the SUSE Linux Enterprise Server (SLES) Service Pack 1 (32-bit) operating system and, beginning with Release 4.3, SLES Service Pack 2 (32-bit).
+The purchase of an IBM 4765 includes CCA software and firmware that can be installed on the SUSE Linux Enterprise Server (SLES) Service Pack 3 (32-bit) for Release 4.4 or later, Service Pack 2 (32-bit) for Relases 4.3 or later, and Service 1 (32-bit) up to Release 4.3.

 Separately purchased add-on features.
-For Releases 4.3, 4.2.5, and 4.1, CCA software and firmware can be installed on additional operating systems by purchasing a separate add-on feature.
+CCA software and firmware can be installed on additional operating systems by purchasing a separate add-on feature.
 An add-on feature is available for each of these operating systems:

 - Microsoft Windows Server 2008, Release 2 (64-bit)